 After that it was time to head over to the South Bus Terminal for the next leg of our journey – to Moalboal on the west coast of Cebu island.

-Cebu City – You may also like:
+If you enjoyed Cebu City, you may also like: